romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how can you utilize artifacts generated in one workflow in a separate, subsequent workflow within the same repository?
+Q: In GitHub Actions, how can you utilize artifacts generated in one workflow in a separate, subsequent workflow within the same repository?
 <details><summary>Show the answer</summary><p>

 - **Implement the actions/download-artifact@v2 action in the subsequent workflow, referencing the specific artifact by name**